GDIATTA/AWS_Data_Engineer/README.md

 ##### ---------------- **Why do you want to run a relational database in the AWS Cloud?** ---------------:
 Because AWS takes over many of the difficult and tedious management tasks of a relational database.

-Before you work, you should need to know all the following concept :
+Before you work, you should need to know all the following concept : <br>
 **DB instances**:is an isolated database environment in the AWS Cloud.
 The basic building block of Amazon RDS is the DB instance. <br>
 Your DB instance can contain one or more user-created databases.
 You can access your DB instance by using the same tools and applications that you use with a standalone database instance.
 You can create and modify a DB instance by using the AWS Command Line Interface (AWS CLI), the Amazon RDS API, or the AWS Management Console. <br>
-**DB engines** : A DB engine is the specific relational database software that runs on your DB instance.
+**DB engines** : is the specific relational database software that runs on your DB instance.
 Amazon RDS currently supports the following engines: <br>
 > Db2 <br>
 > MariaDB <br>
 > Microsoft SQL Server <br>
 > MySQL <br>
 > Oracle <br>
 > PostgreSQL <br>

 Each DB engine has its own supported features, and each version of a DB engine can include specific features.
 Support for Amazon RDS features varies across AWS Regions and specific versions of each DB engine. <br>
 **DB instance classes**: determines the computation and memory capacity of a DB instance.
 A DB instance class consists of both the DB instance type and the size.
 Each instance type offers different compute, memory, and storage capabilities.
 For example, db.m6g is a general-purpose DB instance type powered by AWS Graviton2 processors.
 Within the db.m6g instance type, db.m6g.2xlarge is a DB instance class. <br>
 > You can select the DB instance that best meets your needs.
 If your needs change over time, you can change DB instances. <br>